Skip to main content

 • grinding

-Players appreciate the game's balance in grinding, noting that it avoids tedious micro-management by allowing robots to automate tasks effectively.
-This design choice enhances immersion and enjoyment, as players can focus on the creative aspects of robot farming without feeling overwhelmed by repetitive tasks.
-Overall, the game successfully combines a charming concept with a streamlined gameplay experience.
+Players appreciate the game's balance in grinding, noting that it avoids tedious micro-management by allowing robots to automate tasks.
+This design choice enhances immersion and enjoyment, making the farming experience feel engaging rather than burdensome.
+Overall, the combination of robots and farming is seen as a refreshing and delightful concept.

 • “Comfort is a thing and all, but if you're going to provide certain contexts like 'the earth is in dire straits, let's create robots that will eventually build fish tanks to help them continue farming for us,' it breaks the immersion.”